The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4: Flip-flop systems and generalized Phan geometries

+Note that if $(W,S)$ is of spherical type, then the twin building $\Delta$ is just the twin building of the spherical building $\Delta_+$, cf.\ \cite[Example 5.136(a)]{abrbro}.
+In that case we also simply speak of a flip of $\Delta_+$.

-The theory of flips of (twin) buildings is currently developing rapidly.
-In particular, there does not yet exist a uniform notion of a flip in the literature.
-We refer to \cite{horn08} for a concise account on different types of flips and their properties.
+The relatively new notion of a flip of a (twin) building is not uniform in the literature.
+We refer to \cite{horn08} for an overview.
 Flips as defined above were introduced in \cite{devmue07}.

 For a chamber $c \in \Delta_+$ we denote by $\delta_\theta(c)$, the \emph{$\theta$-codistance of $c$}, the element $\delta_*(c,c^\theta)$ of $W$.
 Note that, if $R \le \Delta_+$ is a spherical residue parallel to its image $R^\theta$, then $(R,R^\theta,\delta'_*)$ is a twin building in a natural way.
 In this case $\delta'_*(c,c^\theta)$ equals $\delta_*(c,c^\theta)$ for $c \in R$ if and only if $R$ and $R^\theta$ are opposite in $\Delta$.
 A \emph{Phan chamber} with respect to a flip $\theta$ is a chamber $c$ with $\delta_\theta(c)=1$.
 The \emph{numerical $\theta$-codistance of $c$} is defined as $l_\theta(c) := l(\delta_\theta(c))$.